 How to Legally Get Married at White Sands National Park

 Good news, the process is pretty easy!
 All you need is a legal officiant, two witnesses, and a New Mexico marriage license.
 To get a marriage license, both of you will need to take photo ID’s or birth certificates to a county clerk’s office, and you’ll be able to take the license with you (and use it) the same day.
-White Sands National Park is in Doña Ana County, but currently the county is only issuing licenses for residents.
-The nearby clerk’s offices of Otero County (scheduled appointment required as of 4/21/21) and Lincoln County are working with anyone from any state.
+White Sands National Park is in Doña Ana County (appointment required), but you can get your license at the nearby clerk’s offices of Otero County or Lincoln County.
 A New Mexico marriage license from any county in the state is valid, and costs only $25.
 For more information about marriage licenses, check out How to Elope in New Mexico!

 Places to Stay Near White Sands